keptn/keptn.github.io/content/docs/0.9.x/reference/bridge/_index.md

 link="./assets/uniform-view.png"
 caption="Keptn Bridge Uniform View">}}

+You can view the related subscriptions, events on error level, and sequence failures by selecting an integration.
+It is also possible to directly configure the subscriptions to listen to specific events.
-By selecting one integration, events on error level as well as sequence failures can be viewed.
-If there are new error events since the last time the integration was viewed, an indicator shows up next to them.
+If there are new error events since the last time the integration was viewed, a red indicator shows up for this integration.
 When a sequence in this particular scope failed, then there is a link provided that takes you directly to the failed task in the sequence. 'n/a' in this regard means that the error is not related to any sequence execution.

 {{< popup_image
 link="./assets/uniform-view-logs.png"
-caption="Integrated Service Error Logs">}}
+caption="Integrated Service Error Events">}}

+#### Create/Edit subscriptions view
+By clicking on the edit icon next to the subscription detail or the "*Add sequence*"-button, you are redirected to the subscription view.
+In this view, you can configure the task, stage and service for the subscription.
+The values used for the configuration are defined in the shipyard file.
+It is also possible to define whether the subscription is active for all projects or just the currently selected one.

+{{< popup_image
+link="./assets/uniform-view-create-subscription.png"
+caption="Create/Edit Subscriptions">}}

 #### Secrets view